Xerx81/Hianime-to-Anilist/Readme.md

 # Hianime to Anilist

 The default export.xml file of Hianime cannot be directly imported into Anilist.
-Therefore, I wrote this python script which can restructure the xml document so that it can be easily imported by Anilist.
+Therefore, I made this website which can restructure the xml document so that it can be easily imported by Anilist.

 ## Usage 1: